 Based on this information, User#1 generates animation streams and sends those to User #2.
 Note that the animation streams may be relayed by a central entity, such as an IMS MF.

 User #2 uses the downloaded base avatar model and the animation streams from User #1 to reconstruct and animate the 3D avatar of User #1.
 The avatar is then rendered as part of the scene.

+Scene management and update:

+During the session User #1 or User #2 may contribute to an update of the shared scene description in the Scene Manager by offering an individual scene change to the Scene Manager, this may be in the form of a patched partial scene (e.g. JSON patch).

+The Scene Manager receives the individual scene change and creates an updated version of the shared scene description, if acceptable.

+The Scene Manager may periodically check the matching of the version of its latest shared scene description with that of the version(s) in the User Devices.

+The Scene Manager delivers the latest version of the shared scene description to corresponding User Devices according to the outcome decision of step 14.
+Alternatively instead of the whole shared scene description, patches (individual scene change updates) may be delivered to Users to create the latest version of the shared scene description on the User Device.

-Exchanging information and scene updates to add and track the user’s avatar can be performed according to the protocol specified in TS 26.264 [33] section 6.4.
-This protocol may need to be updated to address all needs of a shared space experience with interactivity.
+[Exchanging information and scene updates to add and track the user’s avatar can be performed according to the protocol specified in TS 26.264 [33] section 6.4.
+This protocol may need to be updated to address all needs of a shared space experience with interactivity.]

 * * * End of Changes * * * *